spockbots/city/docs-source/source/edu/lessons.rst

         def set_black(self):
             """
-            sets the current value to black if its smaller than what is stored
+            sets the current value to black if it is smaller than what is stored
             """
             #
             # PLEASE PUT YOUR CODE HERE